Ill health

 The Bolton picture

-- Health literacy/ numeracy - haivng the skills to be the able to use information and services to make informed health decisions
+- Health literacy/ numeracy - having the skills to be the able to use information and services to make informed health decisions

 - Global burden of disease - from the Institute of Health Metrics and Evaluation.
 Visualisation showing cause of deaths/ years lived with disability/ disability adjusted life years for Bolton and other geographies, also giving age and gender breakdowns and change over time.